-As of , 2018, we had full-time employees, including a total of employees with M.D. or Ph.D. degrees.
-Of our workforce, employees are directly engaged in research and development activities, and employees providing administrative, business and operations support.
+As of January 16, 2018, we had seven full-time employees, including a total of three employees with M.D. or Ph.D. degrees.
+Of our workforce, four employees are directly engaged in research and development activities, and three employees provide administrative, business and operations support.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.
 We consider the relationship with our employees to be good.
 We also use outside consultants and contractors for limited engagements.